llwang8/codeschool-buildReactApp/README.md

-# Dynamic Commenting Application
+## Dynamic Blog Application

-Built a dynamic comments display applicaiton where users can add, delete or report as abusive comments.
+Built a dynamic picture, video sharing and blog applicaiton where users can add, delete or report as abusive comments.
+Used the React router to link and navigate between different pages.
 [Check it out! - to be deployed to aws](https://www.aws.com/)

 # Built with JavaScript (ES2015), React.js, Babel with Gulp